 - Mobile and space-saving storage solution

-- 8 shelves in total giving you a generous amount of room
+- Eight shelves in total, giving you a generous amount of room

 - MDF and metal frame for maximum durability

-- Complement with TV rack or book rack to build out even more matching storage
+- Complement with a TV rack or book rack to build out even more matching storage

 - Works well as a makeshift standing desk if you enjoy spending the occasional hour working on your feet